 - Cuts or wounds from office tools such as scissors, mail openers, etc.

 - Physical stress

-According to the Bureau of Labor Statistics, a Survey of Occupational Injuries and Illnesses (SOII) published in May 2020 showed that in 2018: 272,780 (or 30 percent) of the total 900,380 days away from work (DAFW) was due to MSD.
-Of this, 50 percent was in industries like retail, trading, manufacturing, healthcare, and social assistance.
+According to the Bureau of Labor Statistics, a Survey of Occupational Injuries and Illnesses (SOII) published in May 2020 showed that in 2018, 272,780 (or 30 percent) of the total 900,380 days away from work (DAFW) was due to MSD.
+Of this, 50 percent were in industries like retail, trading, manufacturing, healthcare, and social assistance.